zroyer/socket-chat/README.md

 # Socket Chat
-A simple chat application built with socket.io and Express
+A simple chat application built with socket.io and Express.
+Based on the Socket.IO Chat demo.

 ## Setup